azadbolour/boardgame/web-ui/README.md

-2. A client API layer for the Webpack Development Server that is provided to the browser and mediates requests for Javascript and other resources, routing them through the Webpack Dveleopment Server to get the latest copies of resources without restarting the application.
+2. A client API layer for the Webpack Development Server that is provided to the browser and mediates requests for Javascript and other resources, routing them through the Webpack Development Server to get the latest copies of resources without restarting the application.

 Generally when using Node, various development commands are specified in Node's